clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

 .. _bare-metal-install:

-Install Clear Linux OS on bare metal - automatic
+Install Clear Linux OS on bare metal (automatic)
 ################################################

 These instructions guide you through the installation of |CLOSIA|